Ethernet doesn’t have a valid IP configuration (Unidentified Network) Windows 10

 Also, Faulty TCP/IP protocol is very likely to be the reason for this problem.
 Try to Reinstalling TCP/IP Settings by following steps below which may help to fix the problem.

-Simply Open Command prompt as administrator and perform command below.
+Simply Open the Command prompt as administrator and perform command below.

 netsh winsock reset